A derivability criterion based on the existence of adjunctions: Introduction.

 The paper is organized as follows.
-In section \ref{secPreliminaries} we develop the preliminaries on absolute Kan extensions and absolute derived functors needed later.
-In the third section we give the derivability criterion, and a corollary regarding the composition of derived functors.
-Section \ref{secGQ} contains an application to the setting of homotopy colimits, where we prove the equivalence of Quillen and Grothendieck notions for the homotopy colimit.
-We also deduce that homotopy left Kan extensions are composable.
+In section \ref{secPreliminaries} we introduce the preliminaries on absolute Kan extensions and absolute derived functors needed later.
+The third section contains the derivability criterion, and a corollary regarding the composition of derived functors.
+In section \ref{secGQ} we deduce the equivalence between the Quillen and Grothendieck notions of homotopy colimit.
 Finally, in the last section we apply our derivability criterion to derived internal homs, deducing that To$\ddot{\mrm{e}}$n's internal hom of derived Morita theory is indeed the absolute right derived functor of the internal hom of dg-categories.\\

-{\sc Acknowledgements:} I would like to thank V. Navarro Aznar, F. Guill{\'e}n Santos and A. Roig Maranges for useful discussions and comments, specially to V. Navarro Aznar for pointed out a more general form of the initial derivability criterion conceived by the author.
+{\sc Acknowledgements:} I am indebted to V. Navarro Aznar for pointing out to me a more general form of the initial derivability criterion.
+I would also like to thank F. Muro, F. Guill{\'e}n Santos and A. Roig Maranges for useful discussions and comments.
+Finally, I gratefully acknowledge an anonymous referee on an earlier version of the manuscript for suggesting an alternative proof of the criterion based on mates theory.